fanart-tv/fanartwiki/docs/General/moderating.md

 ??? note "Communicate"

     Keep the other mods informed of your status.
 If you want to keep your mod status but need some time away, let us know about it.
 You can post here in the mod forums about your absence and you don’t need to give a reason, but at least we’ll know that you won’t be around for a while.
 This makes it easier for the rest of us so we know who we can count on and who is inactive.
 Just disappearing for 6 months and returning again expecting to be a mod might not happen anymore.

+### __Perks__

+There are not a lot of perks for being a moderator.
+It can be work at times, but also very rewarding.
+One of the few things we can offer as a show of gratitude is [10,000 Contributor Points](https://fanart.tv/contributors/)

+If you haven’t run off yet screaming for your teddy bear, you might just be the person we are looking for. :smile:

+Please contact a moderator or an admin on the [Discord Channel](https://discord.gg/r9VufRk) if you are interested and we will see if it’s a fit.

 ### __Final Thoughts__